armbrustlab/MarPRISM/README.md

 #### Dataset:
    - `testTranscriptomes.csv.gz` located [here](https://zenodo.org/uploads/14518902)
    - Has transcript per million counts for the test transcriptomes.
-   - Transcriptomes used for testing are from publicly available sources: accession IDs for transcriptomes used to test MarPRISM are available in 'testTranscriptomes.xlsx' located [here](https://zenodo.org/uploads/14518902).
+   - Transcriptomes used for testing are from publicly available sources: accession IDs for transcriptomes used to test MarPRISM are available in `testTranscriptomes.xlsx` located [here](https://zenodo.org/uploads/14518902).

 #### To run MarPRISM on test transcriptomes: